Advertising to kids, not adults, drives sugary cereal sales

 (SOUNDBITE OF ARCHIVED RECORDING)

-UNIDENTIFIED NARRATOR: The ultimate chocolatey experience, Cocoa Puffs cereal.
-Part of a good breakfast.
+UNIDENTIFIED ACTOR #2: (As character) The ultimate chocolatey experience.
+Cocoa Puffs cereal - part of a good breakfast.

 GODOY: In a new study published in the American Journal of Preventive Medicine, Harris and her colleagues looked at all cereals purchased by U.S. households over a nine-year period.
 They also looked at Nielsen's rating data, which closely monitored all the ads that people in a household see.